tannonk/llm_inference/README.md

 ```

 However, for reproducibility, we recommend using pre-defined prompts.
 These contain these relevant fields and easily be used for inference by passing them with the `--prompt_json` argument.
 The directory [prompts](./prompts) contains a set of pre-defined prompts in JSON format.
+See the [readme](./prompts/README.md) for more details.

 #### Experiments